AlessioTonelli/dncs-lab/README.md

 sudo ip link set dev enp0s10 up
 ```
 ## Router-1
 In the file `router-1.sh` I have to insert some lines of code to make sure that the router ports are added for the different connections with their respective ip addresses.
-Furthermore, we must ensure that the port that connects the router with the two underlying networks is divided into two parts to manage both traffic with two different gateway addresses, respectively one for the network connected to host-a and the other for the connection with the host-b.
-To do this we will use the following commands: `sudo ip link add link enp0s8 name enp0s8.2 type vlan id 2`,` sudo ip link add link enp0s8 name enp0s8.3 type vlan id 3`.
+Furthermore, I must ensure that the port that connects the router with the two underlying networks is divided into two parts to manage both traffic with two different gateway addresses, respectively one for the network connected to host-a and the other for the connection with the host-b.
+To do this I will use the following commands: `sudo ip link add link enp0s8 name enp0s8.2 type vlan id 2`,` sudo ip link add link enp0s8 name enp0s8.3 type vlan id 3`.
-The command `sudo ip link set dev ...` will active these ports when we run the `vagrant up` command.
-Finally we need to create the static route to be able to reach host-c from host-a and host-b, the command is the following: `sudo ip route add 192.168.0.0/23 via 10.1.1.2` .
+The command `sudo ip link set dev ...` will active these ports when I run the `vagrant up` command.
+Finally I need to create the static route to be able to reach host-c from host-a and host-b, the command is the following: `sudo ip route add 192.168.0.0/23 via 10.1.1.2` .
 ```
 export DEBIAN_FRONTEND=noninteractive
 #Startup commands go here